Look What the Cat Dragged In

-Look What the Cat Dragged In is the debut studio album by American glam metal band Poison, released on May 23, 1986 through Enigma Records.
+Look What the Cat Dragged In is the debut studio album by American glam metal band Poison, released on May 23, 1986, by Enigma Records and Capitol Records.
 Though not a success at first, it steadily built momentum and peaked at #3 on the US Billboard 200 on May 23, 1987.
 The album spawned three successful singles: "Talk Dirty to Me", "I Want Action", and "I Won't Forget You".

-Look What the Cat Dragged In was certified gold in 1987 and 3x multi-platinum in 1990 by the RIAA.
-It has also been certified silver by the BPI, and platinum in Canada.
+Look What the Cat Dragged In was certified Gold in 1987 and 3× Platinum in 1990 by the Recording Industry Association of America (RIAA).
+It has also been certified silver by the British Phonographic Industry (BPI), and platinum in Canada.

 Production and marketing

 The record was described by vocalist Bret Michaels as a "glorified demo".
-It was recorded in twelve days at Los Angeles' Music Grinder Studios with producer Ric Browde, for a cost of US $23,000, part of which was funded from the pockets of the band members and their families.
+It was recorded in twelve days at Los Angeles' Music Grinder Studios with producer Ric Browde, for a cost of US$23,000, part of which was funded from the pockets of the band members and their families.